BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 </p>

 <p>
-One day, I chanced across a video of a person walking in a park in the rain, and the park randomly turned out to be right nearby.
+One day, I chanced across a video of a person walking in a park in the rain.
-The park is Pimmit View Park in Falls Church, Virginia.
+Randomly, the park was close to where I lived.
+It's Pimmit View Park in Falls Church, Virginia.
 This is the video (click to watch it in a new tab):<br/>
 <a href="https://www.youtube.com/watch?v=ynLpZGegiJE" target="_blank">
     <img src="https://bradleyculley.github.io/images/Pimmit-View-Park-Video.png"/>
 </a>

-It's quite a pleasant film.
+Quite a pleasant film.
 </p>

 <p>
-I walked the circuit just like in the video.
+I walked the walking path circuit just like in the video.
 Part the magic was that, as you can see in the video, there are homes all around the park.
 It was like a backyard tree fort: near to people, yet in another world.
 </p>

 <p>
-I think a lot of people have a sort of sanctuary like this: perhaps the park where they eat breakfast on Saturday mornings, or their garden at home.
+I think a lot of people have a sort of sanctuary like this: perhaps the park where they eat breakfast on Saturdays, or their garden at home.
 </p>

 <p>